Cheap Flights from Atlanta to San Juan

 - Jul (low): Peak summer demand, especially around July 4th; consider mid-week ATL departures.

-- Aug (low): Late summer deals possible as ATL school starts; watch for Spirit sales.
+- Aug (low): Late summer deals possible as ATL school starts; watch for Frontier sales.

 - Sep (low): Hurricane season begins; lower demand from ATL, but flexible booking advised.